IainMF/Mens_Rights_NZ/Discrimination/Discrimination in the Justice System.md

  >The right to security of person protects individuals against intentional infliction of bodily or mental injury, regardless of whether the victim is detained or non-detained... \[States] should also prevent and redress unjustifiable use of force in law enforcement,  and protect their populations against abuses by private security forces, and against the risks posed by excessive availability of firearms. [^2]

 Police discriminate against men when considering whether to use force.
 They are more likely to use force against men than women.
-A review of TASER use in the Police found:
+A review of Police TASER use found:

+> Women are significantly less likely to be TASERed despite demonstrating more assaultive behaviour in TASER video footage.
+Men were more likely to be TASERed for what appeared to be compliance, or for ‘passive resistant behaviour’.
+Video observations indicate far less assaultive behaviour than women.
+Officers consider the gender of the individual, particularly before discharging a TASER.[^4]

 > It was observed that the level of threat and physical assault was very high in the videos where females are TASERed.
 There was no evidence of the TASER being used to gain compliance or control over a situation, generally the level of threat to officers included either possession of a weapon and/or a physical assault. **Analysis of TASER discharge events involving men indicated that the threshold for threat is considerably lower.
 In some cases, men were TASERed for non-compliance, or to gain control over a situation when no physical threat or weapon was present** (noted in the report or apparent in the video).
 Women were also more likely to be taken for treatment in a mental health crisis and less likely to be charged than men.[^3]
 > *Emphasis added*

-> Women are significantly less likely to be TASERed despite demonstrating more assaultive behaviour in TASER video footage.
-Men were more likely to be TASERed for what appeared to be compliance, or for ‘passive resistant behaviour’.
-Video observations indicate far less assaultive behaviour than women.
-Officers consider the gender of the individual, particularly before discharging a TASER.[^4]

 ### Prosecutions
 Brown[^5] studied Police administrative data to investigate factors that may influence the likelihood of prosecution.
 He includes data from official statistics and previous studies.